wallace-df/divbox-dapp/README.md

 # DivBox
+Frontend built with Bootstrap and JQuery for the DivBox dApp.

 DivBox is a dApp that allows users to grow their ETH holdings in two ways:

 1. People can buy shares using ETH and sell those shares later with for a profit.